SVCE-ACM/A-December-of-Algorithms-2021/README.md

     Input: cars = [4,8,-2]
     Output: [4,8]

-    The car with superiority level 8 and -2 collide resulting in car with superiority level 8.
-The cars 4 and 8 never collide because they are moving in the same direction.
-Therefore, the ouptut is [4,8]
+   -The car with superiority level 8 and -2 collide resulting in car with superiority level 8.
+   -The cars 4 and 8 never collide because they are moving in the same direction.
+   -Therefore, the ouptut is [4,8]

     ```
 ```